kfayzullin/RMixpanel/README.md

   - `segmentation/`: get the segmentation matrix using `mixpanelGetSegmentation`.
   - `retention/`: get the retention matrix using `mixpanelGetRetention`.
   - `addiction/`: get the addiction matrix using `mixpanelGetAddiction`.
-  - `engage/`: get the requested people profiles using `mixpanelGetPeople`.
+  - `engage/`: get the requested people profiles using `mixpanelGetProfiles`.
   - `stream/query/`: get events of selected people profiles using `mixpanelGetEventsForUsers`.
   - `export/`: get event data as R matrix using `mixpanelGetEvents`.
-- Get people profile count for custom queries using `mixpanelGetPeopleCount`.
+- Get people profile count for custom queries using `mixpanelGetProfilesCount`.
 - Pagination for the endpoint `export/`.
 This allows querying data for long time spans using multiple requests.
 - Different levels of verbosity (log).
 - Pre-selection of desired properties for event and profile requests.
 This lessens the amount of parsed data especially